ltcmelo/psychec/README.md

 }
 ```

-If you compile this snippet with GCC or Clang, you'd see a diagnostic _"the declaration for"_ `T` _"is not available"_.
-But with the *cnippet* driver adaptor (command line `./cnip.sh -f gcc -c node.c`), a definition for `T` is inferred and the compilation succeeds.
+If you compile this snippet with GCC or Clang, you'd see a diagnostic _"the declaration for_`T`_is not available"_.
+But with the *cnippet* driver adaptor (through command line `./cnip.sh -f gcc -c node.c`), a definition for `T` is inferred and the compilation succeeds.

 ## Building and Testing

-Requirements: cmake, a C++17 compiler, and the Haskell Stack.

-    cmake CMakeLists.txt
+Except for type inference, which is written in Haskell, Psyche-C is written in C++17; *cnippet* is written in Python 3.

+To build:

-    make -j 4
+    cmake CMakeLists.txt && make -j 4

+To run the tests:

     ./test-suite

 ## Related Publications